g-mnair/splunk-soc-lab/03-security-detection-with-spl/README.md

-# Module 03: Security Detection Engineering with SPL

 ## 📌 Objective
-The objective of this lab is to create alert rules in Splunk Enterprise using SPL searches.
-The lab demonstrates how searches can be converted into scheduled or real-time alerts for detecting common security events.
+The objective of this lab is to create alert rules in Splunk Enterprise using SPL searches, and to validate that each alert actually works by triggering it with real activity.
+The lab demonstrates how searches can be converted into scheduled or real-time alerts for detecting common security events, and how those alerts can be tested to confirm they work in practice.

 ## 🎯 Learning Outcomes
 By the end of this lab, you will be able to: